Casper Mattress ReviewCASPER HAVE LEFT EUROPE. THIS MATTRESS IS NO LONGER AVAIABLE.

 Foam mattresses aren’t great for edge support unless they are reinforced.
 Casper is average in this respect and is inline with several other mattresses I have tried such as Leesa, Emma Original, HÜGGE and Simba mattresses.

 I use a 20 kg, 30kg and 40kg weight to find the amount of give in the central area and shoulder area of the mattress.
 I found the Casper Original to be slightly softer than the Nectar Mattress and Simba Hybrid mattress.
-Noticeably softer than the Vesgantti Luxe Hybrid, Ergoflex and both the Leesa Original and Leesa Hybrid.
+Noticeably softer than the Vesgantti Luxe Hybrid and Ergoflex.
 Much softer than the likes of Emma original and Otty.
 On a par with the Una Mattress its firm setup.

 Firmness of a mattress is a combination of the sinkage and the feel as you reach the bottom of the sinkage.
 The amount of push-back and how close you are to the firm base layer will determine the overall feel in terms of firmness.
 As each layer between mattresses change in configuration it means depending on your weight the relative differences between mattresses will change.
 I point this out because Casper has 4 layers while the others mention have 3 layers in terms of foam and a larger firm base.
 This means relative to other overall similar firmness mattresses named above Casper will feel firmer for average or lighter individuals and softer for heavier individuals.